What is Green Tea? How is it made and where does it come from?

 Japanese teas are heated through a steaming process, yielding a rich vegetal flavor with notes of sweet corn and seaweed.
 Umami, savory flavor, is a highly valued trait in a good quality Japanese green tea.

-Unlike Japanese tea farms where production is very mechanized, Chinese teas are still often processed by hand.
+Unlike Japanese tea farms where production is very mechanized, Chinese teas are still often processed by hand on small farms.
 Teas are dried by roasting in an oven or pan.
 The resulting infusions release deep nutty, buttery, and smokey notes.

 Why is it less popular in Western countries?